 Home to the 2018 PGA Championship, Missouri is not often thought of as a golf-rich state.
 However, the “Show-Me State” is a sleeper when in the golf course conversation.
-The St. Louis suburbs alone possess a number of fine places to play, including Bellerive, where Justin Thomas will defend his PGA Championship title in August.
+The St. Louis suburbs alone possess a number of fine places to play, including Bellerive, where Brooks Koepka captured his third career major championship.
 The Ozark mountains also offer dramatic elevation changes and stunning views, like those at Big Cedar Lodge and the courses surrounding the resort town of Branson.
 From mountain courses that stretch over 8,000 yards to a C.B.
-MacDonald classic, Missouri has no shortage of fantastic courses for any golfer to play.
+Macdonald classic, Missouri has no shortage of fantastic courses for any golfer to play.

 Bellerive, St. Louis

-The site of this year’s PGA Championship is a brawny Robert Trent Jones design built around a winding creek that comes into play on half the holes.
-A Rees Jones renovationhas stretched its zoysia fairways to more than 7,500 yards.
+The site of the 2018 PGA Championship is a brawny Robert Trent Jones design built around a winding creek that comes into play on half the holes.
+A Rees Jones renovation has stretched its zoysia fairways to more than 7,500 yards.

 St. Louis CC, Ladue